Chad Muska

-Chadcherch ”Chad” Michael Muska (born May 20, 1977) is an American professional skateboarder.
-In November 2012, Skin Phillips, editor-in-chief of Transworld Skateboarding, described Muska as "one of the most marketable pros skateboarding has ever seen."
+Chadcherch Michael Muska (born May 20, 1977) is an American professional skateboarder.
+In November 2012, Skin Phillips, editor-in-chief of Transworld Skateboarding, described Muska as "one of the most marketable pros skateboarding has ever seen".
 Muska was inducted into the Skateboarding Hall of Fame in 2020.

 Early life

 Chad Muska was born in Lorain, Ohio to Joel Kevin Muska and Deborah Ann Muska.
 He has a sister, Lyndsey who is two years younger than him.
 His father was of Hungarian and Swedish ancestry and his mother is of Serbian ancestry.
 Muska first became interested in skateboarding as a young person following a relocation to Phoenix, Arizona, where his father was residing at the time.
 Muska explained in a 2012 interview:

 I was riding my BMX bike a lot and then there were some neighborhood kids that would, kinda, skate and I would check them out; and I used to come home from school every day and just stare at 'em, you know?
 And I would walk by and just watch them skate.
 They told me this story ...
 I guess I'd be, like, "Hey, let me try your board", and I would grab their board and would just try and boardslide the curb and go all crazy on it ...
 Something happened, my bike got stolen, and I got a board off one of the kids, and, from that moment on, it was just, like, full blown ...

 While in Arizona, Muska first met and spent time skateboarding with professional skateboarder Erik Ellington prior to both of their careers.
 Muska eventually moved to Mission Beach in San Diego, California, with very little money, a sketch book, and a portable cassette player to further pursue skateboarding and art.